White Oak

 Fine furniture, cabinets, turning

 Darkens beautifully with light exposure.
 One of the finest American hardwoods.
 Worth every minute of patience.
+Relatively rare but findable locally.

 Hard Maple